dj1411/HabitChart/www/quality/test_funational.md

 - clicking cancel should go to main page without doing anything
 - the modal should close upon clicking outside
 - The date and habit should correspond to the cell clicked
-- the prefilled values in the dropdown should be displayed as below:
+- the prefilled values in the buttons should be displayed as below:
     - The most recent value should be displayed
     - If the goal is to improve:
         - values in order of increment should be displayed